AppColony/slate/source/includes/api/v2/positions/_create.md

 }'
 ```

-This endpoint creates a new position.
+This endpoint creates a new Position.

 ### HTTP Request